Take my love, take my land Take me where I cannot stand I don't care, I'm still free You can't take the sky from me...

 - Traveller: Has a lot of examples of this.
 Among them are the Vilani Kimashargur, The Classic Traveller volume "Pocket Empires".
 And much of the history of the Sword Worlds as well a sample campaign from the Gurps volume of that name.
 Many others.

-- In the Battletech universe, there are the Clans.
+- In the Battletech universe, there are the Clans, descendants of the old Star League's military who went into exile following the League's collapse.
 They are an interesting example as by the beginning of the main storyline they have become the dominant power in their own space and hold many systems of their own.
 Their warrior culture is enforced rather than necessary.

 - Raynor's forces post-Mengsk's betrayal in Starcraft are an example if this.